thiagoferronatto/VBAG/README.md

 player.transform().translate(-1, -1, -1);
 ```

-There we made the camera a child of the player; when we translated the player, the camera moved with him.
-When we move the camera specifically, the player is not affected.
-After we remove the camera as the child, it is no longer moved with the player.
-In the end there, the player will be at (0, 0, 0), while the camera will be at (2, 2, 2).
+Here we made the camera a child of the player object; when we translated the player, the camera moved alongside it.
+When we moved the camera specifically, the player was not affected.
+After we removed the camera as a child, it was no longer bound to the player and would no longer be affected by its transformations.
+In the end there, the player would be at (0, 0, 0), while the camera would be at (2, 2, 2).

 #### 3.2.4.
 The engine